MonkHelios/Property-studies-of-catalytic-substrate-for-grain-size-optimization-FYP/README.md

-# Final Year Project (UG): Property Studies of Catalytic Substrate For Graphene Growth
+# Final Year Project (UG): Annealing Study of Copper Substrate for its Grain Size Optimization

 Under graduate level final year project: Study on properties of catalytic substrate for graphene deposition and determining the optimum parameters for best graphene growth.